 Attracting Great Spotted Woodpeckers:

+Great spotted woodpeckers will readily visit backyards where sunflower seeds, suet, peanut butter and peanuts are made available and where mature trees provide opportunities for foraging.
 Leaving old trees intact can also attract these woodpeckers for nesting in appropriate areas, and minimizing insecticide treatments on trees will ensure an ongoing, protein-rich food source.

 These woodpeckers are not threatened or endangered, and in fact the spread of Dutch Elm Disease that leaves behind dead, rotting trees is helping great spotted woodpeckers extend their range in many places.
 Bird populations in urban areas can fluctuate more widely depending on the availability of suitable nesting sites, which are often reduced when dead trees are removed for safety or aesthetic reasons.
 Appropriate food sources, including backyard feeders, also encourage this bird's occupation of suburban areas.